 - the State of Nevada, and/or

-- a third-party that may have contributed to the injury, such as a building contractor
+- a third-party that may have contributed to your injury, such as a building contractor

 As discussed in the next question, UNLV may be able to claim “sovereign immunity” from liability in some personal injury cases.

 It depends on the case.
 UNLV can usually be sued for negligence committed by UNLV staff or employees.
-But under the principle of “sovereign immunity,” UNLV is generally not liable for the intentional wrongful acts committed by its staff or employees…
+Though under the principle of “sovereign immunity,” UNLV is generally not liable for the intentional wrongful acts committed by its staff or employees.

-So if a UNLV custodian became disgruntled and deliberately ran his car into a pack of students, the injured students could sue the custodian but probably not UNLV.
+Example: A UNLV custodian became disgruntled and deliberately ran his car into a pack of students.
+The injured students could sue the custodian but probably not UNLV.
 This is because the custodian’s actions were intentional, not merely negligent.

-Either way, a personal injury attorney would try to hold UNLV liable for any accident that occurred on UNLV’s campus, in its vehicles, at its events, or by its employees.
-Obviously, UNLV has much more money to pay out in damages than its staff.
+Either way, a personal injury attorney would try to hold UNLV liable for any accident on UNLV’s campus, in its vehicles, at its events, or by its employees.
+UNLV has much more money to pay out in damages than its staff.

-Note that victims who previously signed a UNLV liability waiver may be barred from mounting a personal injury case against UNLV.
-But it still may be possible depending on the circumstances.3
+If you previously signed a UNLV liability waiver, you may be barred from mounting a personal injury case against UNLV.3

-People injured at UNLV may be eligible for various compensatory damages such as:
+If you are injured at UNLV, you may be eligible for various compensatory damages such as:

-If the victim died, then his/her estate can bring a wrongful death claim.
+If the victim died, then their estate can bring a wrongful death claim.

 Note that Nevada law puts a $100,000 cap on compensatory damages for negligent acts by public employees, which includes UNLV staff.
-But Nevada law puts no limits on the amount of damages a person can recover for the intentional wrongdoings of UNLV’s employees.4
+Nevada law puts no limits on the amount of damages you can recover for the intentional wrongdoings of UNLV’s employees.4

-Nevada courts may grant punitive damages to victims of intentional wrongdoings by UNLV employees.
+Nevada courts may grant you punitive damages if a UNLV employee intentionally hurt you.
 Nevada caps punitive damages at $300,000 if the compensatory damages are less than $100,000.
-Otherwise, the punitive damages cap is three times (3) the compensatory damages.5
+Otherwise, the punitive damages cap is three (3) times the compensatory damages.5

-5. Can I still get money if I was partially to blame for my UNLV injury?
+5. What if I was partially to blame for my injury?

-Yes, but only if the defendant (wrongdoer) was no more to blame than the plaintiff (victim).
-Some ways in which a UNLV accident victim may partially cause their injuries include:
+Yes, but only if the defendant was no more to blame than you.
+Some ways in which you may partially cause your injuries include:

 - Running recklessly through campus